gsjung0419/Low2High/README.md

 # Low2High
 The repository include lammps inputs with the trained model (best0.pt), which is the final model of DFT data.
-The methods are explained in the following paper
+The methods are explained in the following paper:

-Title: Enhancing High-Fidelity Neural Network Potentials through Low-Fidelity Sampling
+# Title: Enhancing High-Fidelity Neural Network Potentials through Low-Fidelity Sampling

 1. Elastic_Ni_fcc
    Example and log file for the elastic constant calculations